tomxue/ReSampler/README.md

 * a requirement to have a simple command-line tool to be used in a script to convert a large collection of audio files
 * a need for a *quality* SRC tool, as the quality of other offerings (both commercial and free) varies wildly from terrific to appalling

+## Design Philosophy

+* ReSampler is first and foremost a converter.
+Other functionality (for example, generation of synthesised waveforms or spectrograms) is considered outside the scope of the project.
+* Output file quality takes precedence over all other considerations, such as processing speed (although efforts to improve the latter will certainly be explored, they cannot be at the expense of the former)
+* Command-line options selected by the user should be echoed to the user in the converter's console output, to confirm the acceptance and application of the options
+* The introduction of new features to the converter should not change the basic behaviour of the converter, or the sound of files produced by the converter, UNLESS the user explicitly invokes the new features.

-Future versions of this project are anticipated to receive a dramatic speed improvement through the use of multithreading, and more efficient FIR filter designs.
+Future versions of this project are anticipated to receive a dramatic speed improvement through the discovery of new optimizations, but as stated above, never at the expense of output file quality.

 ## Usage